–Photo: National Park Service

 Moses picks it up and tosses it into the water.
 Now, notice that God does not tell Moses to do that.
 He does it on his own.
 I read one preacher who wondered if, when he saw that piece of wood, Moses thought, “Great!
 A piece of wood.
 This is so not a good answer to our prayer!”, and threw that stick into the bitter water in disgust – or in utter despair.

 But Moses’ God is the same God who makes it possible for some little bug somewhere under the earth in Peru to do rather well by eating rocks and breathing iron, so there’s no reason that a piece of wood can’t quench the thirst of God’s people, ailing in the wilderness of Shur.

 And sure enough, it does.
-As soon as it hits the waters, they turn sweet.
+As soon as it hits those acrid waters, they turn sweet.
 The people drink and live.
 They live to thrive, for soon afterwards they arrive at the oasis of Elim, with its twelve springs and seventy palms.
-And there they camp, the Bible says, close to water.
+And there they camp, the Bible says, “close to water.”

 If you are looking for a life that persists in extreme conditions, for a life that thrives when by logic it should shrivel up and die, keep to the trail of water.

 And if you want a life that is more than life, more than merely coping with adversity, more than occasionally rearranging the furniture, more than the illusion of balance; a life rescued from the undertow of regret, fear, guilt or the dullness brought on by a lack of depth and challenge or by casual sin; if you want your life of obligation (and resentment) transformed into a life of delight and inexplicable, indestructible joy, take the same advice – keep to the trail of water.